killerapp/mem8-plugin/claude-dot-md-template/{{cookiecutter.project_slug}}/commands/m8-validate.md

+---
+allowed-tools: Read, Task, Bash(make:*), Bash(git:*)
+argument-hint: [plan-path]
+description: Validate that an implementation plan was correctly executed and verify all success criteria
+---

 # Validate Plan

 You are tasked with validating that an implementation plan was correctly executed, verifying all success criteria and identifying any deviations or issues.